Vyral/jeff-quintin/_drafts/business-spotlight-bobs-grill.md

 {% include youtube.html %}

-Have you been to Bob’s Grill yet?
-On today’s Business Spotlight, we’re bringing you a sneak peek into this boardwalk favorite.
+<center>Have you been to Bob’s Grill yet?
+On today’s Business Spotlight, we’re bringing you a sneak peek into this boardwalk favorite.</center>

 On today’s Business Spotlight, we’re featuring a delicious boardwalk favorite: Bob’s Grill.